 Do you ever get an uneasy feeling that your purchasing system is out of whack?
 Are you concerned that expenditures are being made on your company's behalf that would never meet with your approval?

 If you're like most manufacturers, your on-time delivery rate could use some improvement.
-While it's most critical in a "Just in Time" environment, it's an issue for every manufacturer in terms of building customer satisfaction and maintaining a competitive edge.
+This is most critical in a just-in-time environment.
+But it can be an issue for every manufacturer in terms of building customer satisfaction and maintaining a competitive edge.

 By law, all manufacturers, importers, distributors and retailers must notify the Consumer Product Safety Commission (CSPC) if they obtain information that reasonably supports the conclusion that a product:

 In many manufacturing plants, a parts room occupies considerable space, uses non-value-added staff and takes employees away from their jobs to get the supplies they need.
-Typically, if staff members need new gloves or a machine part, they take the old ones to a parts room where a clerk exchanges them for new ones.
+Is there a more-efficient setup?
+Some plants are switching to satellite stocking programs to be more nimble and cost effective.